 I am a psychologist in Chicago.
-My services include individual, couples, and family therapy, as well as psychological testing, hypnosis, and biofeedback.
+My services include individual, couples, and family therapy, as well as psychological testing, and min/body treatments such as hypnosis, and biofeedback.
 My clinical experience includes hospital psychiatric wards, private and group practice, children's psychiatric hospitals, rehabilitation hospitals, and residential alcohol and drug treatment centers.

 I was initially trained in clinical hypnosis before entering graduate school for psychology.
 I have over a decade of experience with this therapeutic modality for treating a number of problems.